-The MBA, PSP henceforth, is offered by the Department of Business Administration of the UTH.
+The AMM, PSP henceforth, is offered by the Department of Business Administration of the UTH.
 The Department of Business Administration of the UTH is based in Larissa and was founded in September 2019.
 The Department of Business Administration became part of the Faculty of Economics and Administrative Sciences of the UTH, which was also founded in 2019.
 The Department has 16 permanent faculty members.

-The PSP was launched in its current form in 2022 and its purpose is to evolve into one of the most attractive PSPs recognizable in Greece and internationally, emphasizing excellence in education, the production of high-level research and in its decisive contribution to the development of the University's local communities in Thessaly.
+The PSP was launched in 2020 and its purpose is to evolve into one of the most attractive PSPs recognizable in Greece and internationally, emphasizing excellence in education, the production of high-level research and in its decisive contribution to the development of the University's local communities in Thessaly.

 The duration of studies is 1.5 years.
-The PSP admits more than 40 students every year and in the two years that has been in existence has graduated 61 students.
-The tuition is 3,500 euros.
+The PSP admits more than 30 students every year and in the two years that has been in existence has graduated 35 students.
+The tuition is 3,000 euros.